Hicham-BelHoucin/Property-Management-Application/README.md

 # Note: Those secrets are not important for this project, but in a real-world scenario, you should never commit secrets to the repository.

+# Note: The frontend may have some unfinished features.

 # Clone the repository

 ```SHELL